Two day conference: Wednesday 23rd and Thursday 24th April, University of Manchester

 - Appreciate the role of continuous evaluation and refinement of ROM processes to ensure they are effective and aligned with best practices in the field

-Benefit from an International line-up of leading minds
+An international line-up of leading minds

 - Dr. Heidi Brattland, Clinical Psychologist and Associate Professor, Norwegian University of Science and Technology (NTNU), Norway